HMRC Security Notices Explained by UK London Tax Law Firm

 A notice of requirement to give security, is a HMRC notice sent to a taxpayer, typically a business, informing them that they are required to provide security for future VAT, PAYE or NIC debts to HMRC by a specific deadline.
 Also known as a HMRC security deposit notice.

-The Notice of Requirement to give security (NOR) is a formal written notice issued by HMRC to a taxpayer that it requires security from by a specified date.
-If not paid it can lead to criminal liability and a trial in the Magistrates Court.
-Usually a notice of requirement is not sent in the first instance as HMRC mostly gives a warning first, unless they feel there is a real risk that doing so will make you less likely to pay the taxes owed.
+The Notice of Requirement to give security (NOR) is a formal written notice issued by HMRC to a taxpayer demanding security by a specified date.
+If not paid or challenged it can result in criminal charges and prosecution in the Magistrates Court.
+HMRC typically issues a warning before sending a NOR, unless they perceive a high risk of non-compliance.

 A Notice of Requirement (NOR) to give security states: